amphp/amp/README.md

 - PHP 5.4+

-Optional PHP extensions for great performance justice:
+Optional PHP extensions may be used for great performance justice.
+An extension is also necessary if you need to watch for process signals in your application:

 - (preferred) [php-uv](https://github.com/chobie/php-uv) for libuv backends.
 - [*pecl libevent*][libevent] for libevent backends.
 Windows libevent extension DLLs are